 KAJE invokes new styles of audienceship through its nontraditional programming and spirit of spontaneity.
 Results range from dance to dinners to exhibitions of drawing; multichannel video installations to durational sound events; alternative lectures and screening series; poetry readings and publishing projects; movement; research; and the cultivation of critical discourse.
 Our mission is to support creative impulses that are difficult to define and in need of participatory testing grounds.

 KAJE is located at 74 15th St. Brooklyn, NY 11215.

 KAJE programming occurs through a variety of visual, virtual, public, private and participatory styles of engagement.
-We believe every citizen of New York ought to have a connection with meaningful creative programs, and we are committed to specializing pathways to make such accessibility possible.
-Entry to our main exhibition space is at grade with the street level, and free of physical barriers.
-Our mezzanine is not readily ADA accessible, but alternative means of entry can be arranged upon request.
+We believe every citizen of New York ought to have access to meaningful creative programs, and we are committed to specializing pathways to make such accessibility possible.
+Entry to our main exhibition space is at grade with the street level and free of physical barriers.
+Our mezzanine is not readily ADA operable, however alternative means of access can be arranged upon request.